 Install a door that is secure and has a small window or peephole.
 Add a simple deadbolt or keypad lock and doorbell.

 Plus, try to make the space immediately outside the door welcoming and easy to maintain.
 Simple options include using concrete patio slabs or a small wooden porch.

 If the in-law apartment is in the basement, make sure the stairway is well lit, and there’s a handrail at least on one side.
 Always check your local building code to ensure the entrance meets safety standards.

-If possible, leave room for a small outdoor chair, potted plants, or other practical and decorative items that will make the place feel like home.
+If possible, leave room for a small outdoor chair, potted plants, or other practical and decorative items to make the place feel like home.

 2. Wheelchair Accessible

 If you’re building a new in-law apartment, you have a great opportunity to make it wheelchair accessible.
 Retrofitting an existing space can make this goal more challenging, but it’s still possible.

 Even if you’re building it for a specific person who doesn’t have mobility issues, you can still follow accessible design guidelines.
-That way, you increase the practical and resale value of your property because you never know what the future might hold.
+That way, you increase your property’s practical and resale value because you never know what the future might hold.

 Most often, accessible features aren’t noticeable until you need to use them and you’re glad they’re there.